Configure HTTPS on an Azure Front Door (classic) custom domain

 Disable the HTTPS feature

-1. In the Azure portal, browse to your Azure Front Door configuration.
+1. In the Azure portal, go to your Azure Front Door configuration.

-2. In the list of frontend hosts, select the custom domain for which you want to disable HTTPS.
+2. Select the custom domain for which you want to disable HTTPS.

 Wait for propagation

-After the custom domain HTTPS feature is disabled, it can take up to 6-8 hours for it to take effect.
-When the process is complete, the custom HTTPS status in the Azure portal gets set to Disabled and the three operation steps in the custom domain dialog are marked as complete.
-Your custom domain can no longer use HTTPS.
+After disabling the custom domain HTTPS feature, it can take up to 6-8 hours to take effect.
+When complete, the custom HTTPS status in the Azure portal is set to Disabled.

 Operation progress